The Intermediate Guide to Renters Insurance.

 Renters Insurance will cover the cost to repair or replace the items that the insured owns in the home.
 Most policies work on a replacement cost basis, which means the insurance company will pay to replace any old items with new ones in a claim.

-Clients need to determine an exact amount for their personal property limit, which needs to be determined based on replacement cost, not the current value of the contents.
+Clients need to determine an exact amount for their personal property limit, which must be determined based on replacement cost, not the current value of the contents.
 For example, a 10-year-old couch could be valued at $200, but a new couch would need a replacement value of $2000.
 In this case, the sofa should be insured for $2000, not $200.
 This rule applies to almost all of the contents of a home.

 Additional Living Expenses: